autocrossblog/autocrossblog_astro/src/content/post/2011/2011-03-25-success-the-bushings-are-removed-from-the-upper-control-arms.md

 Tonight I mounted the vise to my workbench and got to work.
 It didn't take long, with the vise in place I was able to knock out the first bushing.
 The 2nd and 3rd took a little work, but were much easier than the first one.

 The 4th one was a breeze, though I think it was too easy for a reason.
-I may have cut a little too deep into the control armâ€¦ bah!
+I may have cut a little too deep into the control arm bah!
 I may have to go ahead and order another OEM replacement arm just to be safe.
 Fortunately, the cut doesn't go across the whole arm, but we'll see.
 I would hate to think what could happen if that arm broke while I was driving down the highway.

 Here's a shot of the arm sans bushing, the cut is on the inside (far side):